FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 allinurl:"text" #finds pages that include a specific keyword in a part of the indexed urls.

-filetype:".pdf" #finds files that have the specified extension.
+filetype:"pdf" #finds files that have the specified extension.
 This can be used with other operators to find files of a website with extensions- such as legal documents or documentations etc.

 ```